 Petunia Propagation Methods

 Supertunias, grown only by Proven Winners, are sterile plants.
 That means the only way you can propagate them is through stem cuttings.
-This allows more control over the quality of the flowers, and it means that only licensed nurseries can buy the cuttings.
+This allows more control over the quality of the flowers, and it means that only licensed nurseries can legally propagate any patented cultivars.

 Petunia Care Needs

-Both Supertunias and Wave petunias need at least six hours of sunlight each day for optimal growth.
+Both Supertunias and Wave petunias need at least six hours of sunlight each day for optimal growth and flowering potential.
 Consistent moisture is also key for both types to help them grow well.
-Wave petunias thrive with fertilizer every two weeks while Supertunia plants do best with weekly fertilizer.
+Wave petunias thrive when given water-soluble fertilizer every two weeks while Supertunia plants do best with weekly water-soluble fertilizer.

 Supertunias don't need to be deadheaded, but Wave petunias do best when you deadhead them regularly.
-When you deadhead Wave petunias, you need to remove not only the old flowers but the seeds that grow below the flower.
+When you deadhead Wave petunias, you need to remove not only the old flowers but any seedpods that form after the flowers fade.
 Use sanitized pruning shears to clip off the spent flowers, pruning the stems about 1/4 inch below the flower.